Self-Signed Certificate Generation

 Self-signed certificates are not recommended to be used in production environments.
 For production environments, it is advisable to use a trusted certificate issuer.
 This section outlines a practical way to generate a self-signed certificate for test and demo purposes.

-In order to generate a self-signed certificate for the above example, execute the following command;
+Example: to generate a self-signed certificate for common name

 Was this page helpful?